dhmsjs/pyjacuzzi/readme.md

 2. Place the four source files on a machine that also has a connection to that same local network.

+3. Modify the ip address constant at the top of jacuzziui.py to match your spa's local ip address.

-3. In that directory, open a terminal window and expand it to fill most, if not all of your screen.
+4. In that directory, open a terminal window and expand it to fill most, if not all of your screen.

-4. Type "python3 jacuzziui.py" at the command prompt to run the user interface.
+5. Type "python3 jacuzziui.py" at the command prompt to run the user interface.
 The message window will show new (unique) packets both sent and received.
 The menu window tells you how to navigate.
 Press Ctrl-x to quit.

-5. If jacuzzi.py cannot connect to the spa, it may be because Prolink has gone to sleep.
+6. If jacuzzi.py cannot connect to the spa, it may be because Prolink has gone to sleep.
 This seems to happen when the spa is unused for awhile.
 You might try using the topside panel to turn pumps on and off, etc, in order to try to wake Prolink up.

-6. It also seems to connect reliably whenever the spa is performing a filter cycle, so you can try timing your test to coincide with one of those.
+7. It also seems to connect reliably whenever the spa is performing a filter cycle, so you can try timing your test to coincide with one of those.

 # Disclaimers